Elva Hsiao: 2002–2005: Increased recognition and venture into acting

+2006–2012: Continued success

 Hsiao signed with Warner Music Taiwan but was only able to release her next album, 1087, in December 2006.
 The album was partly delayed because of an upheaval in staff at Warner and was named for the number of days between its release and Hsiao's previous studio album.
 Promotions for the album also experienced delays as the singer had to take five months to recover from tearing a ligament in her left leg while shooting a music video.
 Hsiao returned to EMI Music Taiwan in 2008 after releasing just one album with Warner, also reuniting her with former manager Yao Chien.

 She released 3 Faced Elva that same year in June.
 The artist's subsequent album, Diamond Candy, was released under the Gold Typhoon label after it was announced in August that the company had bought EMI Music Taiwan.
 Her entire catalog would later appear under the Warner Music label after the latter bought Gold Typhoon's music interests in 2014.
 This album featured songs written by British songwriter Wayne Hector and one song, "Beautiful Encounter", from that album was later covered by Brazilian pop singer Wanessa.
 She embarked on a world tour on 31 December 2009.
 Hsiao ventured into more dance oriented music with the release of Miss Elva in 2010.
 She released another compilation album, Super Girl, in 2013, featuring a new duet with Chinese K-pop star Han Geng.
 Around this time, Hsiao also launched a fashion line called Carry Me.